-Veins are blood vessels that bring blood back to the heart to be cleaned and oxygenated.
-Veins have valves, or flaps, that open and close to allow blood to move toward the heart instead of down to the legs and feet due to gravity.
+Veins are blood vessels that bring blood back to the heart for cleaning and oxygenation.
+Veins have valves, or flaps, that open and close.
+These allow blood to move toward the heart instead of down to the legs and feet due to gravity.

-What are varicose veins and when should they be treated?
+What are varicose veins and when should you get treatment for them?

 Varicose veins are twisted, enlarged veins near the surface of the skin with weak or damaged valves that allow the blood to flow backward into the lower extremities.
 This results in swelling, bulging, pain, itching, redness, and possibly wounds or venous ulcers in the legs.